-- (a) Term of 10 years from the Investment Period Start date (1/1/2014), unless extended or terminated earlier. - (b) Term of 12 years from the Final Closing Date, which may be extended for up to two additional one-year periods. - (c) The partnership will terminate on 6/30/2024 (10 year term).
-Allows possibility of 3 extension periods. - (d) Partnership is extended through November 2023. - (e) The Partnership will terminate on the 12th anniversary of the initial closing, but may be extended for up to a maximum of two consecutive one-year periods. - (f) Term of 12 years from the Final Closing Date, which may be extended for up to two additional one-year periods. - (g) Partnership will expire on August 31, 2026 unless terminated earlier or extended in accordance with LPA. - (h) Term of 12 years after the expiration of the Investment Period (June 10, 2020), subject to two one-year extensions with the consent of the Advisory Committee. - (j) The partnership will terminate on 4/01/2027 (10 year term).
+- (a) Term of 10 years from the expiration of the last to expire in terms of each Underlying Funds (11/10/2014), unless extended or terminated earlier. - (b) Term of 12 years from the Final Closing Date, which may be extended for up to two additional one-year periods. - (c) The partnership will terminate on 6/30/2024 (10 year term).
+Allows possibility of 3 extension periods each for an additional year.
+Exercised for June 30,2025 extended term end. - (d) Partnership is extended through January 2025. - (e) The Partnership will terminate on the 12th anniversary of the initial closing, but may be extended for up to a maximum of two consecutive one-year periods. - (f) Term of 12 years from the Final Closing Date, which may be extended for up to two additional one-year periods. - (g) Partnership will expire on August 31, 2026 unless terminated earlier or extended in accordance with LPA. - (h) Term of 12 years after the expiration of the Investment Period (June 10, 2020), subject to two one-year extensions with the consent of the Advisory Committee. - (i) The partnership will terminate on 4/01/2027 (10 year term).
 General Partners have option to extend. - (j) The Partnership will terminate on the 12th anniversary of the initial closing, but may be extended for up to a maximum of two consecutive one-year periods. - (m) Term of 12 years after the final closing date, but may extend for up to a maximum of one additional one-year period by the General Partner in its sole discretion; and thereafter for two additional one-year periods with the consent of Limited Partners then holding a majority of the Limited Partner Capital Contribution percentages. - (o) Term of 10 years, subject to four one-year extensions with Advisory Board approval. - (p) Term of 10 years, subject to two one-year extensions with limited partner consent. - (q) Term of 15 years, subject to two one-year extensions at the discretion of the General Partner and consent of the Advisory Committee. - (s) Term of 10 years, subject to three one-year extensions at the option of the General Partner and with prior approval of a majority interest of the limited partners of the Fund. - (v) Term of the Partnership shall continue until the twelfth anniversary of the Initial Closing Date, unless its term is extended or unless the Partnership is sooner wound up and dissolved or by operation of law.